 Photoshop actions can work like advanced filters, giving you nice effects with a single click.
 In this tutorial, I'll show you how to create a cartoon effect action in Photoshop, so that you can add cool photo effects to your portraits.
 After this short lesson, you'll be able to create your own Photoshop filters and effects!

-If you're interested in Photoshop portrait actions, filters, and effects, you'll love this gigantic list of resources:
+If you're interested in Photoshop portrait actions, filters, and effects, you'll love these comprehensive lists of useful resources:

 Follow along on our Envato Tuts+ YouTube Channel: